The Foundation for Young Australians

 The Foundation for Young Australians (FYA) is an Australian non-profit organisation whose purpose is to back young people with the trust, resources, skills, and connections to make change.
 The organisation's vision is that young people have the power to beat injustice and transform the future.
+It became a registered charity in 1999.

 History

+Partnerships

 The FYA has a history of partnering with individuals, organisations and schools.
-It was formed in 2000 through a partnership between The Queen's Trust (1977–2000) and the Australian Youth Foundation (1987–2000).
+It was formed in 2000 through a partnership between The Queen's Trust for Young Australians (1977–2000) and the Australian Youth Foundation (1987–2000).

 In July 2008 an alliance was formed between the Education Foundation and the FYA.
 The Education Foundation was founded in 1989 by Ellen Koshland with the aim of developing and delivering education programs, community engagement and research to Australian students.
 The partnership was to establish the FYA as the primary advocate for young Australians.

+Research, submissions and publications

 FYA has previously published research on the future of work, and the challenges young people facing in transitioning between education and employment.
-In 2012, the FYA calculated that 30% of student who left high school in Year 9 or below were NEET.
+In 2012, the FYA calculated that 30% of students who left high school in Year 9 or below were NEET.

+In 2013, the FYA made a submission to the Australian House of Representatives Inquiry on the Australian Education Bill 2012 with 5 recommendations:

+The bill passed as The Australian Education Act 2013, received the Royal Assent 27 June 2013 and passed into law 1 January 2014.

 A 2014 report by the FYA found that people under the age of 24 were likely to be worse off than their parents, with a 30% unemployment rate and more university debt and spending most income on housing.
+The FYA also made a submission to the Australian Department of Education 'Review to Achieve Excellence in Australian Schools' led by David Gonski that was released in 2018.

 In 2020, under new CEO, Nick Moraitis, FYA released an updated three-year strategy, positioning the organisation as a strategic intermediary backing young people with trust, resources, skills and connections to make change.